Introduction

 John Morgan Russell

 Significant Statistics: An Introduction to Statistics is intended as a one-semester introduction to statistics for students who are not mathematics or engineering majors.
 It focuses on the interpretation of statistical results, especially in real-world settings, and assumes that students have an understanding of intermediate algebra.
-In addition to end-of-section practice and homework sets, examples of each topic are explained step by step throughout the text and followed by a Your Turn! problem for extra practice.
+In addition to plenty of practice problems, examples of each topic are explained step by step throughout the text.

 Having successfully completed the course, the student should be able to: